Bring Your Own Formats and Kernels: Composable Abstractions for Sparse Matrix Computation: Evaluation

+\paragraph{Evaluation scenario} Because extraction and code generation in \sys{} depend only on a matrix's sparsity structure, not its values, a generated program runs over any matrix sharing that structure.
+Our evaluation thus uses the standard inspector–executor scenario~\cite{inspector93} and reports the runtime of the generated program, since the one-time generation cost is amortized across the many invocations in which values change but structure does not.

-\paragraph{Experimental setup} All experiments were conducted on a dual-socket Intel(R) Xeon(R) Gold 6548Y+ system with a total of 64 physical cores (128 hardware threads), each running at up to 4.1 GHz.
-The system has 120 MB of shared L3 cache (60 MB per socket), 128 MB of total L2 cache, and 64 KB of L1 cache per core.
-Each program was compiled using GCC v13.3 with the \lstinline{-O3 -march=native -funroll-all-loops -mavx -mprefer-vector-width=512} optimization flags.
+\paragraph{Experimental setup} All experiments were conducted on a single-socket Intel(R) Xeon(R) w7-3445 system with 20 physical cores (20 hardware threads), each running at up to 4.8 GHz.
+The system has 52.5 MiB of shared L3 cache, 40 MiB of total L2 cache (2 MiB per core), and 48 KB of L1 data cache per core.
+Each program was compiled using GCC v11.4.0 with the \lstinline{-O3} \lstinline{-march=native} \lstinline{-funroll-all-loops} \lstinline{-mavx} \lstinline{-mprefer-vector-width=512} optimization flags.
+For SpMV, each generated benchmark binary performs 30 timed iterations internally and is invoked 30 times, yielding 900 samples per configuration.
+We remove outliers using decile filtering and report the mean of the remaining samples.
+For SpMM, the dense input has 512 columns; the binary performs 10 internal iterations and is invoked 10 times (100 samples per configuration), as the longer per-invocation runtimes produce more stable measurements.

-\paragraph{Baselines} The closest baseline in terms of implementation technique is Partially-Strided Codelet (LCM I/E)~\cite{kazemcodelet}, which is an inspector-executor system that specializes the computation to the structure of a sparse matrix.
-LCM I/E tries to find partially-strided codelets in a sparse matrix, and if required, use \lstinline{gather} instructions to bring them together to create regions which can have regular loops over them to facilitate vectorization.
-Since \sys does not have to bear the cost of the \lstinline{gather} instruction, we expect it to outperform LCM I/E for matrices that conform to particular structures, as explored in the following sections.
-Unlike LCM I/E, which dispatches to kernels having AVX-512 instructions, \sys generates regular C code that can be automatically optimized by any modern compiler and still achieve better performance.
-LCM I/E's input format is CSR, hence, we convert all our sparse matrices to CSR offline.

-We also compare against standard SpMV implementations in Intel MKL~\cite{mkl}, CSR5~\cite{csr5} and a naive implementation of SpMV using the CSR format.
-We do not compare against Regular Piecewise~\cite{piecewise} and Sparse Polyhedral Framework~\cite{sparsepolyhedral} since LCM I/E has been shown to outperform them over Suitesparse matrices.
-In addition, the implementations of Regular Piecewise and Sparse Polyhedral Framework are not open source, and LCM I/E uses an in-house implementation to evaluate against these libraries.

-We evaluate over the SuiteSparse Matrix collection to demonstrate that our technique works well for matrices used in practice.